VT-Evia/content-discipline/stage3/activity.md

 - Personal review
 - Rating on a scale of 1 to 5 stars

 Students are allowed to use generative AI tools to generate the skeleton HTML, CSS, and JS files for the project, but their prompts must not ask for sample content.
 Students' prompts must emphasize functionality and user experience.
 We recommend having students use [Visual Studio Code](https://code.visualstudio.com/) to develop the code structure for their website pages.
 The AI-powered assistant, Copilot, can generate the HTML for the pages following the content model that students will need to describe in a prompt.
 Visual Studio Code also integrates with GitHub, allowing students to push their HTML, CSS, and JS files to their GitHub repository.
-There is both a desktop and browser-based version of Visual Studio Code; we recommend... **(Carlos - we need to offer some instruction here.
-I downloaded VS Code and it walked me through the process of activating my Copilot subscription.
-I then used Copilot to build my website files.
-But you have to have a subscription to use Copilot.
-What guidance can we offer student using the desktop version?
-Web-based version?
-Instruct teachers to have students get a Copilot free plan and then use agent mode in VS Code? - [Use agent mode in Visual Studio Code](https://code.visualstudio.com/docs/copilot/chat/chat-agent-mode) - also want to offer some sample prompts**
+There is both a desktop and browser-based version of Visual Studio Code.
+We recommend using the [github.dev web-based editor](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor), which provides many of the benefits of Visual Studio Code without additional downloads.

+**Sample prompt goes here***

 ### Creating Content